elmahio/documentation/docs/logging-to-elmah-io-from-wpf.md

 Replace `API_KEY` with your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `LOG_ID` with the id of the log ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)) where you want errors logged.

+> Remember to [generate a new API key](https://docs.elmah.io/how-to-configure-api-key-permissions/) with `messages_write` permission only.
+This makes it easy to revoke the API key if someone starts sending messages to your log with your key.

 That's it.
 All uncaught exceptions are now logged to elmah.io.

 ## Logging exceptions manually